You're set to go teach kids with International Language Programs and so excited to plan lessons that they're going to love. Where do you start?

-If you don't have a Pinterest account, make one before you go.
+If you don't have a Pinterest account, make one real quick.
 It will be a life saver!

 You will have an ILP group with you and your fellow volunteers are all going through the same struggle, so why not use each other.
 If you plan in groups, you will be able to bounce ideas off of each other and plan faster.
 You know what they say, 2 minds (or 3, 4 or 5 minds) are better than 1!

-Bonus: If you AND your group are all stumped, ask in the ILP Facebook group for your country.
+Bonus: If you and your group are all stumped, ask the ILP Facebook group for ideas.
 You have access to so many past and current volunteers who may have ideas of lessons that worked awesome for them.
 I bet they'd be willing to share.